amitEze/Digital-Image-Proccesing/ex1/readme.txt

-warp image and interpolate using nearest neighbor, bilinear interpolation and cubic interpolations.
+warp an image and fill black pixels using the following interpolations:

+nearest neighbor
+bilinear
+cubic

 to run:
 in terminal: